 Observation hours include paid and volunteer time spent with a physical therapist.
 They may be directly treating a patient, or you may be filing paperwork or cleaning treatment areas – it all counts as long as a PT is there to witness!

-How many hours do I need, and where should I observe?
+How many observation hours should I get?

 - Acute Care Hospital

 - Outpatient Orthopedics